Contents: Examination ⇓ Fluid replacement/mesh filter…⇓

-Materials Needed: Automatic transmission fluid to specification Ford WSD-M2C 199-A or Tutela CVT Universal.
-The same applies to the Mazda 121.
+Materials required: Automatic transmission fluid according to Ford WSD-M2C 199-A specification or Tutela CVT Universal.
+The same applies to the Mazda 121 model.

 Examination

 The correct fluid level is very important for the correct operation of the automatic transmission.
-Therefore, you need to check very carefully.
+Therefore, it is necessary to check it very carefully.

 The dipstick for checking the level is located in the engine compartment.
 Through its tube, you can pour fluid into the gearbox.

 Attention!
-The check must be carried out with the transmission warmed up.
+The check must be carried out with the gearbox warmed up.

 Drive at least 10 km, preferably at high speed.
-In this case, the temperature of the liquid will be 60-70°C.
+The fluid temperature will be 60-70°C.

-Put the unladen car on a horizontal surface without turning off the engine.
+Place the unloaded vehicle on a horizontal surface without turning off the engine.
 Apply the parking brake.

 Pull out the dipstick and wipe it with a clean cloth.
 Then insert it back, pull it out and determine the fluid level.

-The level must be between the marks «MIN» And «MAX»..
-The difference between the marks corresponds to the volume of liquid 250-300 cm3.
+The level should be between the "MIN" and "MAX" marks.
+The difference between the marks corresponds to a liquid volume of 250-300 cm³.

-Attention!
+Caution!
 When the fluid level is low, the pump will make a sound of air being sucked in.
-This causes the liquid to foam, and an incorrect reading may be obtained when measuring the level.
-In this case, turn off the engine, after about 2 minutes add some fluid and then check the level again with the engine running.
+This will cause the fluid to foam, and the level reading may be incorrect.
+In this case, turn off the engine, add some fluid after about 2 minutes, and then check the level again with the engine running.

-If the liquid needs to be added, then use a clean funnel with a fine mesh.
+If you need to add liquid, use a clean funnel with a fine mesh.

 Attention!
-Do not fill in too much liquid, because. this can lead to malfunctions in the automation.
-In this case, the excess liquid must be drained.
+Do not pour too much liquid, as this may cause malfunctions in the automatic system.
+In this case, excess liquid must be drained.

 Check the fluid on the dipstick for appearance and smell.
-Normal fluid should be clear and red.
-Burnt friction linings lead to a burnt smell and darkening of the fluid.
-If the liquid contains metal filings or it becomes thick and sticky, then the gearbox must be removed and repaired (In workshop).
-Fluid contamination may cause malfunctions in the transmission control system.
+Normal fluid should be clean and red.
+Burnt friction linings cause a burnt smell and darken the fluid.
+If the fluid contains metal filings or becomes thick and sticky, the gearbox must be removed and repaired (in the workshop).
+Contamination of the fluid may cause malfunctions in the transmission control system.

-After checking the level and topping up the liquid, insert the dipstick back.
+After checking the level and adding fluid, insert the dipstick back.

-Press the brake pedal and slowly switch the selector through all ranges.
+Press the brake pedal and slowly shift the selector through all ranges.
 Finally, check the fluid level again.

-When changing the fluid, absolute cleanliness must be observed.
-The smallest contamination can lead to the failure of automation.
+When replacing the fluid, it is necessary to maintain absolute cleanliness.
+The smallest contamination can lead to the failure of the automatic system.

-Caution: Without fluid in the automatic transmission, the engine must not be started and the vehicle must not be towed.
+Caution: Without automatic transmission fluid, the engine cannot be started and the vehicle cannot be towed.

-The fluid must be changed when the gearbox is warm.
+The fluid must be replaced when the gearbox is warm.

-Raise and support the car, remove the lower engine cover.
+Raise and support the vehicle, remove the lower engine cover.

-Remove the fluid drain bolt from the transmission pan and allow the fluid to drain completely.
+Remove the transmission fluid drain bolt and allow the fluid to drain completely.

-Caution: If the fluid has a burnt odor, is dark in color, or contains metal shavings, the gearbox needs to be repaired.
+Caution: If the fluid has a burnt smell, is dark in color, or contains metal shavings, the gearbox needs to be repaired.

 Tighten the drain bolt with a new seal, unscrew the bolts and remove the transmission pan.

-Wipe and clean the magnets in it from steel shavings.
+Wipe and clean the magnets in it from steel filings.

-Unscrew the filter screw (1) and take out the filter.
+Unscrew the filter bolt (1) and remove the filter.

-Install new filter with new O-ring (2) and tighten the fastening bolt to 10 Im.
+Install a new filter with a new sealing ring (2) and tighten the mounting bolt to 10 Nm.

 Install the pan with a new gasket and tighten its bolts first to 3 Nm, then to 10 Nm in the sequence shown.
 Do not overtighten the bolts, otherwise the gasket will be deformed.